Healthcare SaaS definition

 You need to consider a plethora of factors when shifting your workflows to the SaaS model.
 The process involves multiple stages, starting from an in-depth audit of your current platform.

-1. Analyze your IT infrastructure
+1. Analyze Your IT Infrastructure

 Your main points of attention during the analysis should include: